Copy page

 • subagent_message

 Creation attempts beyond maxInstances MUST return tool errors with actionable guidance.
+If parentCommunication is explicit, runtimes should not auto-queue child completion/failure to the parent.

 7.3 Optional + Immediate Branches